fall2021-csc510-group40/citatron-5000/CONTRIBUTING.md

 3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Bug Reporting
+Bugs are to be reported as Github issues.
+To report a bug:
+1. Briefly describe the bug in the title of the issue.
+2. Describe the steps one would take to replicate this bug.
+Explain what you did as well as how you did it.
+3. Describe the behavior you are reporting versus the behavior you expected.
+4. Include screenshots or additional info as applicable.

+## Code Style Guide
+* Include GoDoc style comments for all functions
+* Include proper testing for all code you intend to add
+* Comment code and use fitting variable to make your code easier to understand